MENTAL HEALTH SERVICES – PATIENTS’ RIGHTS

 MENTAL HEALTH AND SUBSTANCE USE DISORDERS APPEALS AND GRIEVANCES

 An appeal can be filed by a Medi-Cal beneficiary only.
 A Medi-Cal beneficiary may ask for an appeal if the County Mental Health Plan (MHP) sent the beneficiary a Notice of Adverse Benefit Determination (NABD) and the beneficiary disagrees with the decision or if the County MHP failed to act within the required timeframes.
-An appeal must be filed within 30 days after the date on the NOABD letter.
+An appeal must be filed within 60 calendar days after the date on the NOABD letter.

 A grievance is any expression of dissatisfaction made by a Medi-Cal beneficiary other than an appeal.
 There is no time limit to file a grievance and the beneficiary will receive a written decision within 90 calendar days.

 Appeals and grievances may be filed in writing or verbally.
 The Patients’ Rights Advocate or a Quality Management representative will resolve mental health and substance use services issues.

 If you want to file a grievance electronically, click on a link below.
 To speak with the Patients’ Rights Advocate you may call (916) 787-8979.

 El Condado de Placer Apelar/Agravio – Español (Online)

 Placer County Appeal Grievance - English (PDF)